Top 20 Company Headshots Examples to Elevate Your Professional Image

 Session Workflow

-Last quarter, an 18-person fintech team came to us for updated team headshots and new LinkedIn photos.
+Recently, an 18-person fintech team came for updated team headshots and new LinkedIn photos.
 They scheduled two afternoon sessions across a single week.
 Each person got 10 to 15 minutes: enough time for live image review on-screen, quick adjustments to hair and jacket, and several frame variations.

 Lighting and Background

-We used a clean light gray studio backdrop with soft but directional lighting.
+A clean light gray studio backdrop with soft but directional lighting was used.
 The goal was a timeless look that would work across their company website, LinkedIn profiles, and investor materials.
 Everyone looked like they belonged to the same company while still showing individual personality through subtle pose and expression differences.

 Turnaround Time

-The technical outcomes were straightforward: for virtual press events and media needs in the Bay Area, consider remote press-day headshots in San Francisco.
+The technical outcomes were straightforward: for virtual press events and media needs, consider remote press-day headshots.

 Consistent crop